Ciarands/web-reversing/chapters/0_getting_started.md

   - `privacy.resistFingerprinting` to `false`
   - `devtools.toolbox.host` to `window`
   - `devtools.source-map.client-service.enabled` to `false`

+TODO: // Explain what these do and why they're important

 ### 3. Congratulations!
 Congratulations, you now have an undetectable browser, you can use any website without arbitrary restriction.